giacomopeli/Logitech-MouseMan-M-CW47/README.md

 Install `xbindkeys` and `xdotool`

 ## Configuration
-Search `/home/user/.xbindkeysrc` or if the file doesn't exist create it.
+Search `/home/user/.xbindkeysrc` or, if the file doesn't exist, create it.

 Copy and paste
 ```